zkoss/zkessentials-book/controlling_components/in_controller.md

-#In Controller
+# In Controller
 In this section, we will demonstrate how to redirect users to an external site with **event listeners** in a **Controller** when they click an item in the sidebar.

-The most commonly used architecture in web applications is *MVC (Model-View-Controller)* which separates an application into 3 parts.
+The most commonly used architecture in web applications is *MVC (Model-View-Controller)* which separates an application into 3 parts:

-The *Model* is responsible for exposing data while performing business logic which is usually implemented by users, and the *View* is responsible for displaying data which is what ZUL does.
-The *Controller* can change the View's presentation and handle events from the View.
-The benefit of designing an application in MVC architecture is that your application is more modularized.
+* **Model** is responsible for exposing data while performing business logic which is usually implemented by users.
+* **View** is responsible for displaying data which is what ZUL does.
+* **Controller** can change the View's presentation and handle events sent from the View.

+Such architecture follows [SRP (Single Responsibility Principle)](https://en.wikipedia.org/wiki/Single_responsibility_principle), and its benefit is that your application is more modularized.
+Therefore, modifying one part doesn't have to modify another part.

-In ZK world, a `org.zkoss.zk.ui.util.Composer` plays the same role as the Controller and you can assign it to a target component.
-Through the composer, you can listen events of the target component and manipulate target component's child components to change View's presentation according to your requirement.
+In ZK world, a `org.zkoss.zk.ui.util.Composer` plays the same role as the **Controller**, and you can apply it to a target component.
+Through the composer, you can handle events of the target component (and its children) to change View's presentation according to your requirement.
 To create a Controller in ZK you simply create a class that inherits `org.zkoss.zk.ui.select.SelectorComposer`.

 ```java
 public class SidebarChapter2Controller extends SelectorComposer<Component>{